incub8/parallel-cassandra-webapps/README.md

 The wrong behaviour
 ----
-Only one of the applications mangages to call the dispose methods for its `Session` and `Cluster` instances.
-After that, the TomEE starts to complain about unstopped threads and unremoved `ThreadLocal` instances.
-The dispose methods of the second application are not called.
+This change gets rid of some of the exceptions concerning `ThreadLocal`s, but the warnings about unstopped threads remain.
+There is still only one call to close the `Session` and the `Cluster` in the log file, before the warnings are issued.
+The second pair of `Cluster` / `Session` instances is never closed.